|Table of Contents |

 As part of my defence I asked a doctor of clinical psychology to write to the grievance hearing manager regarding the accusations of inappropriate touching.
 I had been seeing him for some time because of matters relating to my mental health.

-It’s something I have never spoken openly about to anyone yet was now sharing this intensely private information with my employer for the purpose of clearing my name.
+It’s something I have never spoken openly about yet was now sharing this intensely private information with my employer to clear my name.

 I had proven unequivocally in my evidence the three crew members who accused me of inappropriate touching had lied throughout their entire statement.
 It made no difference.